Spring forecast: drought worsens for much of the United States | ExBulletin

 Several factors are contributing to the worsening drought, the agency said.
 A cooling in La Nina of parts of the central Pacific continues to bring dry weather to much of the country, while in the southwest, heavy summer monsoon rains have not materialized.
 Meteorologists also say the California megadrought is associated with long-term climate change.

-Thursday’s National Drought Monitor shows nearly 66% of the nation is in an unusually dry state, the highest level in mid-March since 2002.
-And forecasters predict it will get worse, expanding in some. parts of Florida, Texas, Oklahoma, Kansas, Nebraska, Colorado, Wyoming and South Dakota, with small islands in relief in parts of the Great Lakes and New England.
+Thursday’s National Drought Monitors show nearly 66% of the nation is in an abnormally dry state, the highest level in mid-March since 2002.
+South Dakota, with small islands in relief in parts of the Great Lakes and New England.

 Over 44% of the nation is in a period of moderate or worse drought, and nearly 18% is in extreme or exceptional drought just west of the Mississippi River.
-Climate scientists call what is happening in the West a mega-thought that began in 1999.
+Climatologists refer to what is happening in the West as a thought that started in 1999.

 The drought in almost the West is already severe enough in its magnitude and intensity, and sadly, it doesn’t look likely that there will be much relief this spring, said UCLA climatologist Daniel Swain, who writes the Weather West blog and is not part of the NOAA Outlook.
 Winter precipitation has been well below average across much of California, and summer precipitation has reached record levels in 2020 in the desert southwest.